MDOT Small Business Grant

 Must be a small business, defined as one of the following:

-- An entity with 50 or fewer employees in the most recently completed fiscal year; OR
+· An entity with 50 or fewer employees in the most recently completed fiscal year; AND

-- An entity whose annual gross sales did not exceed an average of $2,000,000 or less in its most recently completed three fiscal years.
+· An entity whose annual gross sales did not exceed $2,000,000 in its most recently completed five fiscal years.

 Prioritization of Funding

-Grant awards to eligible businesses will be prioritized based on 1) the location of the business and its proximity to significant construction impacts in the previous six months or anticipated for the next six months; and 2) businesses located in an area designated as a Sustainable Community, Priority Funding Area, or Opportunity Zone.
+This is a highly competitive grant program and not all eligible applicants will receive grants.
+Grant awards to eligible businesses will be prioritized based on the location of the business and its proximity to the most significant construction impacts in the previous six months or anticipated for the next six months.
 Grant amounts will vary based on business size and location.
 All grant award decisions are final.

 Limitations

-Eligible businesses may receive grants of up to $50,000 per award and are limited to no more than two awards per a calendar year.
+Eligible businesses may receive grants of up to $50,000 per award.
 Grant payments will generally be made within thirty days of notice of grant award.
 There are no fees or costs to apply for a grant.
 However, please note that grants are taxable.
 Businesses ineligible to receive grant awards include cannabis-, tobacco-, and alcohol-based businesses; pawn shops; gun shops; massage parlors; adult video/book shops; adult entertainment facilities; tanning salons; gambling facilities; and tattoo parlors.

 Applications